notuntoward/page-color-prop/README.md

 1.  **Property:** `status`
 2.  **Value:** `complete`
 3.  **Match Type:** `Exact Match`
-4.  **Light/Dark Theme:** Click "Switch to Manual" and pick a light green for the light theme and a dark green for the dark theme.
+4.  **Light/Dark Theme:** Click "Color Picker" and pick a light green for the light theme and a dark green for the dark theme.

 Now, any note you open with this frontmatter will have a green background: